j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 ---

 # Database Queries
-For a provided sample entered manually in the `Database Single Query` or sample(s) uploaded from a batch file in the `Database Batch Query` tab)
-`STR Similarity` will generate a report that includes the similarity scores (described below) as computed against a database of known STR profiles.
+For a provided sample entered manually in the `Database Single Query` or sample(s) uploaded from a batch file in the `Database Batch Query` tab, `STRprofiler` will generate a report that includes the similarity scores (described below) as computed against a database of known STR profiles.
 </p>
 The report will differ depending on if an individual sample or batch of samples is provided.

 ## Database information
-Current data underlying the database were provided by: [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do)
+Current data underlying the default database were provided by: [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do)

 ---